ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/sodium_removal.md

 * Soil in the container
 * Another container underneath catches what comes out.
 * Pour urine into the soil
-* The soil filters out the sodium
+* The soil filters out much of the sodium
 * The reduced-sodium-urine falls into a container we have underneath.

 In this way we don't have to wait very long at all for the urine to be useable for our hydroponic systems.